drts01/notes/stackedit/presentations/2018-py-pkging.md

 ## X
 _notes:
 * initally I didnt wory about py pkging
-* i just edit some code and let the CI servers do there thing
+* i just edit some code and let the CI servers do their thing
+* but i have

 ## for pythonista in socalcodecamp: